ben21bball/AtTiny85-ArduinoBootloaderHat---AtTiny85USB/README.md

 This is heavily inspired by the following links: https://circuitdigest.com/microcontroller-projects/attiny85-ic-programming-through-usb-using-digispark-bootloader https://circuitdiagrams.in/program-attiny85-microcontroller-using-usb/

 Credit to the original tinkerers for coming up with these solutions or modifying them.
 I took issue with a diode orientation in both of these links, as well as wanting to make a compact, affordable single-sided PCB.
+The circuit diagram for the USB device and the PCB layouts were designed in KiCAD.
+I will be adding a 3D printed enclosure for the USB device and the files will be added eventually.